Lyon Diet Heart Study

 - Eliminate any processed and fast-foods that contain corn oil or vegetable oils – unfortunately, this includes most fast-food places and most things sold in boxes at the grocery store

 Doing these two things may be the most important thing you do.
-Not just for heart disease – breast health too – a new study with over 72,000 women found that it’s not HOW MUCH but the RATIO of Omega-6 to Omega-3 that makes a difference.
+Not just for poor heart health, but breast health too – a new study with over 72,000 women found that it’s not HOW MUCH but the RATIO of Omega-6 to Omega-3 that makes a difference.

 Dr. Artemis Simopoulos wrote a clear and easily understood paper on this subject.
 You owe it to yourself to read it: